 The presence of L. monocytogenes in raw ingredients emphasises the importance of adequate cooking (thermal processing) to destroy the organism.

 Preventing the spread of Listeriosis starts with proper housekeeping and cleaning.
 Factory employees need to ensure they maintain good hygiene practices all the time.
 Factories need to be thoroughly cleaned and disinfected.
 Proper verification systems, including taking micro swabs, visual observation, etc., become necessary to ensure the effectiveness and efficiency of cleaning.

-Employee training also plays a vital role in controlling contamination problems.
+Staff training in a food handling environment also plays a vital role in controlling contamination problems.
 Employees must understand the organism, observe basic sanitation principles, and gain the same sense of personal responsibility exhibited by management and regulatory officials.

 Awareness is key!